-Main Results: We present methods for accelerating the performance of stencil buffer-based shadow volume computation.
+Main Results: We present methods for accelerating the performance of shadow volume computations.
 Our algorithms target scenarios where shadow volume rasterization is the major bottleneck.
-We lower the rasterization overhead in shadow volume computation by using two techniques:
+We decrease the rasterization cost by using two techniques:

-Shadow Volume Culling: Using a variation of the shadow culling algorithm presented in Govindaraju et al. [2003], we eliminate the shadow casters that are themselves completely in shadow.
+Shadow Volume Culling: Using a simpler variation of the shadow culling algorithm presented in Govindaraju et al. [2003], we eliminate the shadow casters that are themselves completely in shadow.
 We also eliminate the shadow casters whose shadows are not visible to the eye.
 Shadow volume culling is shown in Fig. 2(b).

-Shadow Volume Clamping: By clamping each shadow volume to the regions that contain potential shadow receivers we avoid the cost of rasterizing shadow volumes over large regions of empty space.
-To compute the occupied regions of a shadow volume we use two techniques.
-The first technique employs bounding volumes to identify intervals along the shadow volume that contain objects.
+Shadow Volume Clamping: By clamping the extents of each shadow volume to the intervals containing shadow receivers we avoid unnecessary rendering in large regions of empty space.
+To compute the occupied intervals of a shadow volume we use two techniques.
+The first technique employs bounding volumes to identify continuous intervals along the shadow volume that contain objects.
 (Fig. 2(c)).
-We accelerate the computations by utilizing temporal coherence and performing incremental computations between successive frames.
-Our second technique divides a shadow volume into discrete regions and utilizes the graphics hardware to test for objects within these regions (Fig. 2(d)).
+Temporal coherence is used to accelerate the computations by performing incremental computations between successive frames.
+Our second technique divides a shadow volume into discrete intervals and utilizes the graphics hardware to test for objects within each interval (Fig. 2(d)).